CS2103JAN2017-W09-B2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ## Redoing: `redo` command

-Multiple `>> redo` can be used in succcession, only limited in your current session, which ends when you close the application.
+Multiple `>> redo` can be used in succession, only limited in your current session, which ends when you close the application.

 Command to type | What should happen |
 ------- | :--------------